 - 1/2 tsp pepper

-- 1/2 tsp chilli powder or flakes - OPTIONAL
+- 1/2 tsp chili powder or flakes (optional)

-- Place the beetroot, lentils, garlic, cumin, tahini, coconut yoghurt, salt and pepper into a food processor or strong blender, and process until smooth.
+Place the beetroot, lentils, garlic, cumin, tahini, coconut yoghurt, salt and pepper into a food processor or strong blender, and process until smooth.
 Taste test and adjust seasonings as desired.
-If you'd like the dip spicy, also pulse in the chilli.
+If you'd like the dip spicy, also pulse in the chili

 *In a pinch, I have made this with pre-cooked beetroot which you can buy vacuum-packed in the supermarket.
 These beets are boiled, not roasted, and tend to be a bit watery – so I pop them into the oven for 15 minutes (at 180 C) to roast them and dry them out a bit before using in the dip.